haeyamtaiy/Apodemus_research/README.md

 Samtools is a set of utilities that manipulate alignments in the BAM format.
 It imports from and exports to the SAM (Sequence Alignment/Map) format, does sorting, merging and indexing, and allows to retrieve reads in any regions swiftly.

-The latest version (1.10) can be installed through conda: https://anaconda.org/bioconda/samtools
+The latest version (1.10) can be installed through [conda] https://anaconda.org/bioconda/samtools
 ```
 conda install -c bioconda samtools
 ```